 Here, we’ve put a spotlight on the top 3 cloud computing security pain points for the businesses:

-At this point, internet-connected devices go far beyond tablets, computers and mobile device.
+At this point, internet-connected devices go far beyond tablets, computers, and mobile devices.
 So, with the introduction of IoT (Internet Of Things) a number of new security threats on the internet caused a ruckus in 2018.
 Small internet-connected devices may contain sensitive data and hence, necessary to protect.

 You May Also Like to Read: